agilista/ben/README.md

 ```
 Run Ben#main
-Unzip ben/dist/ben.zip into a directory somewhere
+Unzip dist/ben.zip into a directory somewhere
-add the unzipped directory to the path
+Either add the unzipped directory to the path or symlink the ben sh file
 then use ''ben'' or ''ben <filename>'' from the command line at the root of your project.
 ```